Rolling Meadows, Illinois: Parks and recreation

 The Rolling Meadows Park District was formed in 1958, and has been a finalist for the National Gold Medal award for excellence in parks and recreation management four times.

-The Salt Creek Rural Park District was formed in 1956, and provides recreation and leisure services to the residents that live within the corporate boundaries of the district, which include parts of the village of Arlington Heights, Palatine, and the city of Rolling Meadows.
+The Salt Creek Rural Park District was formed in 1956, and provides recreation and leisure services to the residents that live within the corporate boundaries of the district, which include parts of the villages of Arlington Heights and Palatine, and the city of Rolling Meadows.
 The district also provides recreation and leisure services to non-residents of the area on a fee basis.

 Education

 Primary and secondary schools

 Almost all of Rolling Meadows is served by Palatine Community Consolidated School District 15.
-District 15 schools in Rolling Meadows include Central Road (K-6), Kimball Hill (K-6), Willow Bend (K-6), John G. Conyers Learning Academy (early childhood and multiple needs), Carl Sandburg Jr. High (7-8) which takes students from Thomas Jefferson (K-6) in North Hoffman Estates, Central Road, Kimball Hill and Willow Bend.
-Plum Grove Jr. High (7-8) takes students from Stuart R. Paddock (K-6), Pleasant Hill (K-6), Hunting Ridge (K-6) all located in Palatine, Frank C. Whiteley (K-6) in Hoffman Estates, Central Road and Willow Bend.
+District 15 schools in Rolling Meadows include Central Road (K–5), Kimball Hill (K–5), Willow Bend (K–5), John G. Conyers Learning Academy (early childhood and multiple needs).
+In addition, Carl Sandburg (6–8) takes students from Kimball Hill and Willow Bend for middle school.
+Additionally, Plum Grove (6–8) takes students from Central Road, in addition to Stuart R. Paddock (K–5), Pleasant Hill (K–5), and Hunting Ridge (K–5) all of which are located in Palatine.

 A very small portion is served by Arlington Heights School District 25, which includes Westgate Elementary School and South Middle School, where students then attend RMHS.
 Another smaller portion is served by Schaumburg Consolidated School District 54 and Adlai Stevenson Elementary School in Elk Grove Village, Margaret Mead Junior High School and WFHS, and a small portion extends into Community Consolidated School District 59; that portion has no residents.

 About half of Rolling Meadows is served by Township High School District 214's Rolling Meadows High School.
 The other half is served by Township High School District 211 by William Fremd High School in Palatine.

 The Roman Catholic Archdiocese of Chicago operates Catholic schools.
-St. Colette School is a preK-8 Catholic school serving all of Rolling Meadows.
+St. Colette School is a pre-K–8 Catholic school serving all of Rolling Meadows.
 St. Colette School was awarded as a 2007 Blue Ribbon School from the U.S. Department of Education.
-The student population from circa 2017 to 2020 declined by 97.
+The student population from circa 2017 to 2020 declined by 97 people.
 In 2020 its budget deficit was $500,000.
-Therefore the archdiocese decided to close the school after Spring 2020.
+Therefore, the archdiocese decided to close the school after Spring 2020.

+Transportation

+Pace provides bus service on multiple routes connecting Rolling Meadows to Des Plaines, Schaumburg, and other destinations.